buape/buape-com/content/blog/2024-november-infra.md

 One of the most fun things that I get to play with as the infrastructure manager for Buape Studios is the infrastructure.

-We pride ourselves on finding the best value for our tools, and we've done a fantastic job at abusing free tiers over the years to find what works best.
+We pride ourselves on finding the best value for our tools, and we've done a fantastic job at abusing free tiers over the years to find what works best (heh).

 ## Authentication